Average Reading Time: 16 Minutes

 Humans have been wanting everyone else’s things and things they can’t have since Adam and Eve (the two humans who lived in paradise but tasted the one fruit that was forbidden to them).

-And Adam not blamed eating the apple on Eve, but he also blamed God for making him Eve.
-(LOL- really dude.)
-Then Eve blamed the serpent which is equally frustrating because having kids is now far more painful.
+Adam not only blamed eating the apple on Eve, but he also blamed God for making him Eve.
+(LOL- really dude.
+Eve is supposed to be your partner.)
+Of course, Eve could have admitted her fault but she chose to blame the serpent; and thanks to her act of disobedience childbirth is really painful.
 (If you don’t get that read Gen 3:16.)

 But really, wouldn’t we have done the same thing if we were put in that situation?
 I’ve sinned over and over for things that I at the time know that are wrong.
 Of course the guilt and repentance comes later but that doesn’t take away from the sin.
 It’s incredible how we desire, take and blame it on others while hating that same person that we hurt.